jayaemekar/systemdesign/docs/DesigningDropbox.md

 </p>

-### e.
-Cloud/Block Storage #
+**e.
+Cloud/Block Storage**

-Cloud/Block Storage stores chunks of files uploaded by the users.
-Clients directly interact with the storage to send and receive objects from it.
-Separation of the metadata from storage enables us to use any storage either in the cloud or in-house.
+Cloud/Block Storage saves portions of files that users upload.
+To send and receive things from the storage, clients interact directly with it.
+We may use any storage, whether in the cloud or on-premises, because the metadata is separated from the storage.

 <p align="center">
   <kbd>